Tag: parenting

 The best parenting advice I’ve ever gotten

 The best parenting advice I’ve ever gotten was from my own parent.
-Per my mom: When in doubt, lower your expectations.
+Per my mom: When all else fails, lower your expectations.
 Runner-up is from my other parent.
 Per my dad: Kids spell love T-I-M-E.

 -